RIPE-NCC/ripe-atlas-tools/docs/use.rst

                     list of probe ids   obtained from specific probes.

 ``--probe-asns``    A comma-separated   Limit the report to only results
-                    list of probe ids   obtained from probes belonging to specific ASNs   .
+                    list of ASNs        obtained from probes belonging to specific ASNs.

 ``--renderer``      One of: dns, http,  The renderer you want to use.
 If this
                     ntp, ping, raw,     isn't defined, an appropriate renderer